codekcv/headless-commerce/README.md

 > #### Update: I have plan on pivoting this into a headless CMS for a specific market.
 But for now, I will build as is to settle myself and of what stacks to use and weaving the architecture. -->

-I do not plan on hosting a free server option like other CMS.
+I do not plan on hosting a server option like other CMS.
 I only have this demo server above for demo purposes.

 You will host the server similar to Strapi though most likely you already have a running instance of it if you're building a commerce application.
+I will provide a configuration option if you want to use a running server or serverless functions architecture.

 ## DEMO
 **Back-End Client**: https://kcv-admin-panel.netlify.app